Structural Reductions and Stutter Sensitive Properties: Application to Verification

 Subfigure (2) of Figure~\ref{fig:example} depicts the reachable states of this system as a Kripke structure.
 Actions of thread $\beta$ (which do not modify the value of $p$ or $q$) are horizontal while actions of thread $\alpha$ are vertical.
 While each thread has 3 reachable positions, the emission of the message by $\beta$ must precede the reception by $\alpha$ so that some situations are unreachable.
-Based on Definition~\ref{def:kripke} that extends by an infinite stutter runs that end in a deadlock, we can compute the language $\lang_A$ of this system.
-It consists in three parts: when thread $\beta$ goes first $pq^3$ $\bar p q$ $\bar p \bar q ^\omega$, with an interleaving $pq^2$ $\bar p q^2$ $\bar p \bar q ^\omega$, and when thread $\alpha$ goes first $pq$ $\bar p q^3$ $\bar p \bar q ^\omega$.
+Based on Definition~\ref{def:kripke} we can compute the language $\lang_A$ of this system.
+It consists of three words: when thread $\beta$ goes first $pq^3$ $\bar p q$ $\bar p \bar q ^\omega$, with an interleaving $pq^2$ $\bar p q^2$ $\bar p \bar q ^\omega$, and when thread $\alpha$ goes first $pq$ $\bar p q^3$ $\bar p \bar q ^\omega$.

 In subfigure (3) of Figure~\ref{fig:example}, the actions "$z=40;chan.send(z);$"of thread $\beta$ are fused into a single atomic operation.
 This is possible because action $z=40$ of thread $\beta$ is stuttering (it cannot affect either $p$ or $q$) and is non-interfering with other events (it neither enables nor disables any event other than subsequent instruction "chan.send(z)").
 The language of this smaller KS is a reduction of the language of the original system.
 It contains two runs: thread $\alpha$ goes first $pq$ $\bar p q^2$ $\bar p \bar q ^\omega$ and thread $\beta$ goes first $pq^2$ $\bar p q$ $\bar p \bar q ^\omega$.